Asmod4n/mruby-httpsclient/README.md

 end
 ```

-The response body is always streamed, if you need to work with the complete body at once you have to stitch is together.
+The response body is always streamed, if you need to work with the complete body at once you have to stitch it together.